AndyRace/azcp/README.md

 ```
 {
   "Repository": {
-    // The 'BlobContainerUri' entry contains Shared Access Signature URI that you got from Azure Storage Explorer (for example)
+    // The 'BlobContainerUri' OR 'FileContainerUri' entries contain a Shared Access Signature URI that you got from Azure Storage Explorer (for example)
     // It is of the form:
     //   "BlobContainerUri": "https://{storage account name}.blob.core.windows.net/{container name}?{SAS query string}"
+    // or:
+    //   "FileContainerUri": "https://{storage account name}.file.core.windows.net/{folder name}?{SAS query string}"
   }
 }
 ```